- Table of ContentsPrint

-According to the National Institute on Alcohol Abuse and Alcoholism, more than 700,000 people are treated for alcoholism every day.
+According to the National Survey on Drug Use and Health (NSDUH), more than 1 people age 12 or older received substance use treatment in 2015 for alcohol use alone.
 Many of the individuals who are treated for alcoholism and alcohol abuse often seek outside help from treatment centers and therapy sessions.

 Alcohol treatment centers are designed to help individuals who are addicted or who abuse alcohol in a number of ways.
 Typically, treatment centers require an individual to stay at the center for a specific amount of time.
 Many centers offer both long- and short-term treatment options.

 Outpatient treatment is also an option for many alcohol abusers.
 Outpatient treatment centers are designed to provide abusers with a place to explore their destructive behavior.
 Many outpatient treatment centers provide anonymous group meetings, as well as other programs to help alcohol abusers overcome their issues.
 With outpatient treatment, individuals are not placed in a controlled environment and may be vulnerable to outside temptation during treatment.
 Typically, this type of treatment is ideal for individuals who have successfully completed an inpatient treatment program.